hxj5/scCNASim/docs/manual.rst

 speficied by users or using a data-driven auto-selected strategy.

-Update parameters based on CNV profile
+Update parameters based on CNA profile
 ++++++++++++++++++++++++++++++++++++++
-The fitted feature-specific parameters are updated, multiplying a coefficient of copy number fold based on the CNV profile.
+The fitted feature-specific parameters are updated, multiplying a coefficient of copy number fold based on the CNA profile.
-For example, if one feature overlaps a copy loss region (e.g., either 1,0 or 0,1) in certain CNV clone, then the CN fold of this feature in this clone would be less than 1.0 (e.g., 0.5).
+For example, if one feature overlaps a copy loss region (e.g., either 1,0 or 0,1) in certain CNA clone, then the CN fold of this feature in this clone would be less than 1.0 (e.g., 0.5).
 If the feature overlaps a copy gain region (e.g., 1,2 or 2,1), then the CN fold is larger than 1.0 (e.g., 1.5).